jingelrpg/coc-vft/README.md

 _\[TODO\]_ ...

-## Some people seem to know more about those traps
+## Some people seem to know about the traps

 _\[TODO\]_ ...

-## On commandeering a better boat if not already done so
+## On commandeering a better boat if not already done

 _\[TODO\]_ ...